kmartinet/ssarp/README.md

 before using any of *ssarp*'s functions.

+## Citing ssarp

+Please cite *ssarp* if you use it for your work!
+The citation is:

+Martinet, K.M., Román-Palacios, C., & Harmon, L.J.
+(2025).
+“SSARP: An R Package for Easily Creating Species- and Speciation- Area Relationships Using Web Databases.” _bioRxiv_. doi:10.1101/2024.12.31.630948

 ## Example: Creating a Species-Area Relationship

 A species-area relationship (SAR) visualizes the relationship between